1 Nov 2019

 'SmartMove saved my life'

 Five years ago, Paul was married, he had a full time job and a mortgage.
 After losing both his father and his sister in very quick succession, Paul suffered a mental breakdown and he made an active choice to make himself homeless.
 "I just came home from work one Friday and decided I'd had enough of everything.
 Bills, responsibilities, just life in general.
-I though by making myself homeless, I could escape from all of that and that nobody would miss me".
+I thought by making myself homeless, I could escape from all of that and that nobody would miss me".

 Paul spent 11 months of his life street homeless.
 He developed a drug problem.
 He soon realised that his decision to become homeless wasn't the right one.
 "Being homeless wasn't giving me the things I thought it would.
 I wanted to feel free.
 Instead my mental health went downhill and I just felt worse and worse.
 I didn't know what to do or where to turn".